seekgpt/Perplexica/README.md

 ## Support Us

-If you find Perplexica useful, consider giving us a star on GitHub.
-This helps more people discover Perplexica and supports the development of new features.
+If you find SeekGPT useful, consider giving us a star on GitHub.
+This helps more people discover SeekGPT and supports the development of new features.
 Your support is greatly appreciated.

 ### Donations